SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Updated communicaiton processing so that communication job will not send duplicate emails to same recipients.
 + Fixed issue with occasional deadlocks.
 + Added job for processing scheduled metrics.
-+ Fixed attribute block to escape HTML in the values column (fixes #965).
++ Fixed attribute block to escape HTML in the values column (Fixes #965).
 + Added access keys to edit the individual (Alt+I) and family (Alt+O) on the person details page.
 + Changed the access key for edit from Alt+E to Alt+M (modify) since Chrome already used Alt+E. (Fixes #946).